Shark Tank Statistics: 45.3% Female Entrepreneurs Secured Deals on Shark Tank

 Highlights of the Season

-2. Tracey and Danielle Noonan introduced the mail-ordered cupcakes delivery in a glass jar.
+2. Tracey and Danielle Noonan introduced the mail-ordered cupcake delivery in a glass jar.
 Wicked Good Cupcakes got Kevin O’Leary interested in their margins.
 The company struck a Royalty deal with Kevin.
 The royalty continued in perpetuity.

 Most successful industry